tessercat/firewall-ipset/README.md

 in [stack-deploy](https://github.com/tessercat/stack-deploy)
-and with the [firewall-api](https://github.com/tessercat/firewall-api) Django project to provide a simple Linux firewall with a global blacklist and an optional SSH port whitelist.
+and with the [firewall-api](https://github.com/tessercat/firewall-api) Django project to provide a simple Linux firewall.

 Run the bash commands
 before loading iptables rules.